 For any kind of small business, few things can throw gum into your works like a late payment.
 After all, your bills come regularly – so it’s an issue when your payments don’t.
 When late payment goes too far, you may get to the stage where you need to send out a warning letter for outstanding payment.
+This article shows you how to do so.

 Sadly, late payments are a really common issue for small businesses and freelancers.
 The freelance software company Bonsai reports that 29 per cent of invoices on their platform are paid late to freelancers.
 Thankfully, however, 75% of invoices are paid within 14 days of the due date and 90% are paid within a month.